 Apply through LSAC

-The fall 2023 application is available through the Law School Admissions Council (LSAC) website.
+The fall application will become available on October 1 through the Law School Admissions Council (LSAC) website.

-Strong preference will be given to applicants who submit a complete application by June 1 although we will accept applications until July 15.
+Strong preference will be given to applicants who submit a complete application by June 1, although we will accept applications through July 15.

 Admission to Mitchell Hamline School of Law is based on both academic and nonacademic factors.
 We encourage you to submit all information that you feel we need to know to make an admission decision.
 We don’t require admission interviews but encourage applicants to learn more about the school and the process by attending an information session, touring the campus, or meeting with an admissions representative.
 We look forward to reading your application and hope to meet you soon!